Prompto Argentum: Promotion and reception

 Some critics have singled out Prompto's character development and story arc across multiple media for praise.
 Michelle Nguyen from Geek.com was impressed with the character work for Prompto in Episode 2: Dogged Runner, and elaborate how it turned an unlikable character who comes across as a blonde stereotype on first impression into a "multi-dimensional, interesting guy" who earned his place in the main cast.
-Carden liked the scenes where Prompto confides in Noctis about his insecurities, which in his opinion makes the character far more relatable then he could have otherwise be.
+Carden liked the scenes where Prompto confides in Noctis about his insecurities, which in his opinion makes the character far more relatable than he could have otherwise been.
 Jason Schreier and Ash Parrish, who have both written for Kotaku, opined that individuals like Prompto who hide their insecurity and emotional fragility beneath an outward veneer of cheerfulness and pluckiness are very common in real life friend groups, which reinforces the character's relatability.
 Reviews of Episode Prompto generally praised Prompto's portrayal and storyline despite some clichéd or clashing elements, and all lauded his interactions with Aranea.
 Parrish was surprised by how closely she identified with a character whose physical appearance differs greatly from her, as on an emotional level she claimed to have experienced the same feelings of anxiety and self-loathing as Prompto when it comes to her social interactions.
 A criticism she offered was that the side story of Prompto's discovery of his true origin was entirely absent in the base game, which she argued undercuts the narrative impact of the disclosure of his identity following his reunion with his friends.